Crying: preventing and managing colic is a must read for new parents who are experiencing crying, crying and more crying.

 - If more than two hours have passed since a feed, feed your little one

-- Swaddle your baby firmly and burp him for no more than 5 minutes
+- Swaddle your baby firmly and burp them for no more than 5 minutes

-- Give him a dummy to suck as non-nutritive sucking is great for settling
+- Give them a dummy to suck – non-nutritive sucking is great for settling

-- Rock to drowsy and settle him to sleep in a crib, neatly swaddled.
-Pat and ‘shsh’ him as he lies in his crib.
+- Rock to drowsy and settle them to sleep in a crib, neatly swaddled.
+Pat and ‘shhh’ them as they lie in their crib.

-- If your little one is crying extensively and appears inconsolable, place him in a sling or carrier and pace with him until he settles
+- If your little one is crying and appears inconsolable, place them in a sling or carrier and pace with them until they settle

 - Don’t be tempted to give up breastfeeding and don’t swap formulas too readily – only a small percentage of colic is related to digestive issues.